bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 ## Code signing

 A React Native app can consists of two projects, an Android and an iOS - both have different signing procedures.
 If you click the Code Signing tab of your project's Workflow Editor, all iOS and Android code signing fields are displayed in one page for you.
+Follow our platform-specific instructions to code sign your apps.

-1. Follow the instructions to sign your Android project with the [Android Sign Step](/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step/).
+1. Sign your Android project with the [Android Sign Step](/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step/).
-2. Follow the instructions to sign and export your iOS project and make it available on Bitrise for [internal testers](/deploy/ios-deploy/deploying-an-ios-app-to-bitrise-io/) or for [external ones](/deploy/ios-deploy/deploying-an-ios-app-for-external-testing/).
+2. Sign and export your iOS project and make it available on Bitrise for [internal testers](/deploy/ios-deploy/deploying-an-ios-app-to-bitrise-io/) or for [external ones](/deploy/ios-deploy/deploying-an-ios-app-for-external-testing/).

 ## Testing your project